-Today, our more than 1.3 million annual visitors include over 100,000 schoolchildren, as well as 30,000 New England students who are served by outreach programs and thousands more reached through our Teen Internship program, Harbor Discoveries Camp and Teacher Resource Center.
+Today, our more than 1.3 million annual visitors include over 100,000 schoolchildren, as well as 30,000 New England students who are served by outreach programs and thousands more reached through our Teen Internship program, Virtual Programming, and Teacher Resource Center.
 Going forward, our outreach efforts will also focus on adult learners and the growing population of new immigrants to the city.

 Protecting Endangered Species and Habitats: North Atlantic Right Whales

-There are only about 400 critically endangered North Atlantic right whales remaining alive today, making this one of the most endangered of all large whales.
+There are less than 400 critically endangered North Atlantic right whales remaining alive today, making this one of the most endangered of all large whales.
 Once heavily hunted by whalers for their oil, right whales now suffer from fatal ship strikes and fishing gear entanglements.
 Approximately half of right whale deaths can be attributed to human actions.

 In 2003, the Aquarium, in cooperation with the Canadian government and several conservation organizations, spearheaded an particularly important conservation effort.
 The shipping lanes that run through the Bay of Fundy, a right whale breeding ground, were shifted by approximately 4 nautical miles.
 This small change has reduced the probability of whale-ship collisions by 80 percent.